mohwa/emnida/README.md

 # emnida

-emnida library will be able to using when a type and a value compare in javascript
+emnida library will be using when a type and a value compare in javascript

 # Install